yichunzhao/using-mockito/README.md

 When Mockito creates a mock, it does so from the Class of a Type, not from an actual instance.
 From the Class, Mockito creates a bar-boned instance.
 On the other hand, the spy will wrap an existing instance.
 It will still behave in the same way as the normal instance, the only difference is that it will also be instrumented to track all the interactions with it.
-In addtion, it may mock behaviours of a spied instance.
+In addition, it may mock behaviours of a spied instance.

 Mockito NotAMockException